renatootescu/ETL-pipeline/README.md

     aws_access_key_id =
     aws_secret_access_key =

-On rows 17 and 18 in the [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py) you have the option to choose what databases system to use, mongoDB (noSQL) or Amazon Redshift (RDBMS), just by commenting/uncommenting one or the other:
+On rows 17 and 18 in [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py) you have the option to choose what databases system to use, mongoDB (noSQL) or Amazon Redshift (RDBMS), just by commenting/uncommenting one or the other:

     # database = 'mongoDB'
     database = 'Redshift'

-If you want to use **mongoDB**, you will have to enter the mongoDB connection string (or environment variable or file with the string) in the [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py) script, line 22:
+If you want to use **mongoDB**, you will have to enter the mongoDB connection string (or environment variable or file with the string) in the [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py) file, line 22:

     client = pymongo.MongoClient('mongoDB_connection_string')

-If you want to use a **Redshift** cluster, you will have to provide your Amazon Redshift database name, host and the rest of the credentials from row 29 to 34 in the [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py) file:
+If you want to use a **Redshift** cluster, you will have to provide your Amazon Redshift database name, host and the rest of the credentials from row 29 to 34 in [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py):

     dbname = 'testairflow'
     host = '*******************************.eu-central-1.redshift.amazonaws.com'